Francisco Zumbado

 COO

-How to choose glass for your home? — Hermetic Raw, Laminated, Tempered and Double Glazed Glass
+How to choose glass for your home – Annealed, Laminated, Tempered, and Double-Glazed Insulated Glass

 For construction in Costa Rica, choosing the right glass is key to optimizing comfort,